recafe54/aws-python-utils/ielts_prompt/event/event.md

 **# Event:**

-1. Describe a complaint that you made and you were satisfied the result
+`1.
+Describe a complaint that you made and you were satisfied the result`

 Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words: